cosmos/relayer/README.md

    $ rly q balance chain-b
    ```

-8. Now we are ready to initialize the light clients on each network.
+8. Now you are ready to initialize the light clients on each network.
 The relayer
-   will used the configured RPC endpoints from each network to fetch header
+   uses the configured RPC endpoints from each network to fetch header
    information and initialize the light clients.

    ```shell